There are a number of ANDREWS families in the area and it is highly likely they are related.

 A subsidy may be available to assist a suitable yDNA candidate.

 Enquiries welcome!
-Please use the contact email in the footer, or simply
+Please use the contact email in the footer.

 It's not only the ANDREWS males that can have the DNA fun - ANY descendant has autosomal DNA.